How to Change PDF Security Settings: x Ways

 However, given the versatility of the format, you can end up using it as a support for more sensitive data.
-As such, you may want to limit the access that certain individuals have to that PDF file.
+As such, you may want to limit the access that certain individuals have to certain PDF files.

-This includes the inability to edit it, print it, or even open it all together.
+This includes blocking the possibility to edit, print, or even open them together.
 On the other end of the spectrum, maybe you want to make a PDF file more accessible to everyone.

 Whichever the case, we’ve created a step-by-step guide that will show you exactly how to change the security settings of your PDF files easily.

-How do I change the security settings of a PDF file?
+How can I change the security settings of a PDF file?

 - Select the settings you want to modify, for example:

-If you have any other questions regarding the matter, or are interested in similar articles tailored for other programs other than Adobe Acrobat, leave us a message in the comments section below.
+If you have any other questions regarding the matter or are interested in similar articles tailored for programs other than Adobe Acrobat, leave us a message in the comments section below.